ISISComputingGroup/EPICS-ioc/SDTEST/sdtest_docs/sdtest.rst

-IN:LARMOR:SDTEST_01:P1:NAME          (read)  short name of device IN:LARMOR:SDTEST_01:P1:DEVICE        (read)  COM port of device IN:LARMOR:SDTEST_01:P1:COMM          (write) send arbitrary string to device IN:LARMOR:SDTEST_01:P1:REPLY         (read)  reply from decvice after recieving COMM above IN:LARMOR:SDTEST_01:P1:REPLY:ASYNC   (read)  continuously monitors serial port for asynchronous output (40 char epics string) IN:LARMOR:SDTEST_01:P1:REPLYWF:ASYNC (read)  continuously monitors serial port for asynchronous output (epics 1024 char waveform)
+IN:LARMOR:SDTEST_01:P1:NAME          (read)  short name of device IN:LARMOR:SDTEST_01:P1:DEVICE        (read)  COM port of device IN:LARMOR:SDTEST_01:P1:COMM          (write) send arbitrary string to device IN:LARMOR:SDTEST_01:P1:REPLY         (read)  reply from device after sending COMM string above IN:LARMOR:SDTEST_01:P1:REPLY:ASYNC   (read)  continuously monitors serial port for asynchronous output (40 char epics string) IN:LARMOR:SDTEST_01:P1:REPLYWF:ASYNC (read)  continuously monitors serial port for asynchronous output (epics 1024 char waveform)
-IN:LARMOR:SDTEST_01:P1:SETVAL        (write) write a numeric value to device IN:LARMOR:SDTEST_01:P1:GETVAL        (read)  numeric value read from device (ususally because of a periodic scan)
+IN:LARMOR:SDTEST_01:P1:SETVAL        (write) write a numeric value to device using previously specified command format IN:LARMOR:SDTEST_01:P1:GETVAL        (read)  numeric value read from device (ususally because of a periodic SCAN)
 ==================================== ======= ===================================================================================

-When polling the GETVAL process variable, the the IOC will send $(GETOUT) and expect to receive $(GETIN)  Within GETIN can be printf style format characters to match the value being read.
-For valid format converters see __: http://epics.web.psi.ch/software/streamdevice/doc/formats.html
+When polling the GETVAL process variable, the the IOC will send $(GETOUT) and expect to receive $(GETIN)  Within $(GETIN) can be printf style format characters to match the value being read.
+For valid format converters see http://epics.web.psi.ch/software/streamdevice/doc/formats.html

-When writing to the SETVAL process variable, the IOC will construct a string from concaternating SETOUTA, SETOUTB and SETOUTC.
+When writing to the SETVAL process variable, the IOC will construct a string from concaternating $(SETOUTA), $(SETOUTB) and $(SETOUTC).
 The writing format character (e.g. %f) must be in SETOUTC, normally only SETOUTA and SETOUTC are specified, sometimes just SETOUTC.
 SETOUTB is for sending a special character between these two values, such as a space.
-SETOUTA and SETOUTC are quoted strings as per __: http://epics.web.psi.ch/software/streamdevice/doc/protocol.html whereas SETOUTB can be a byte number such as 0x20 for a space character.
-Only Only use SETOUTB is you have trouble with using SETOUTA and SETOUTC - in particular needing to send a space character between and string and a format converter that seems to get stripped otherwise.
+SETOUTA and SETOUTC are quoted strings as per http://epics.web.psi.ch/software/streamdevice/doc/protocol.html whereas SETOUTB can be a byte number such as 0x20 for a space character.
+Only use SETOUTB is you have trouble with using SETOUTA and SETOUTC - in particular needing to send a space character between and string and a format converter that seems to get stripped otherwise.